My Songs

-My Songs is the fourteenth studio album by British singer-songwriter Sting and his second studio album to feature new renditions of previously released material (after 2010's Symphonicities).
+My Songs is the fourteenth album by British singer-songwriter Sting and his second album to feature new renditions of previously released material (after 2010's Symphonicities).
 The album was released on 24 May 2019.

 Background

 The album features fifteen reworked versions of a selection of Sting's most widely recognised songs from across his career.
 Via his social media outlets, Sting described the new versions of the songs as being "reconstructed", "refitted" and "reframed", but "with a contemporary focus".
 Some songs on the album have been remixed using elements of the original tracks, while others are complete re-recordings.

 A remixed version of "Brand New Day" produced for My Songs was released on 31 December 2018.
 This version was first performed live in Times Square on the same day.
 A remixed version of "Desert Rose" and a newly recorded version of "Demolition Man" were made available to download on 28 March 2019.

 The My Songs tour commenced on 28 May 2019 in Paris.